-In 2018, Essential Partners received a generous grant from Communities in Mind to consolidate and build on years of work in higher education, adapting those tools for the nation’s secondary and middle schools.
+In 2018, Essential Partners received a generous grant to consolidate and build on years of work in higher education, adapting those tools for the nation’s secondary and middle schools.
 Piloted with a cohort of public and private schools in Massachusetts, North Carolina, and Wyoming as well as networks of schools in Boston and New York, the Dialogic Classroom model has been adapted to meet the needs of a new context.

 “Schools today face unique challenges like no other time in history,” said Allyson Bachta, a longtime K-12 public school educator who also serves as a project advisor for Essential Partners.
 “EP's approach is flexible enough to support educators working across diverse contexts and parallels work that they are already doing to support students' social-emotional development, create trauma-sensitive classrooms and schools, and differentiate learning experiences to meet the needs of all learners.”